WRITERS JOINING THE FESTIVAL IN 2024

 She blogs at Medium and can be found at www.maryjohnson.co.
 Mary LOVES the Hobart Festival of Women Writers.
 She’s currently writing about the brain, the mysteries of consciousness, and the illusion of the self — so understand that while everything in this bio is true, it’s an illusion to think all this belongs to Mary.

-This is Mary’s Fifth Festival as a participating writer and she will be offering the Writing Workshop, “WRITING A GREAT SEX SCENE”.
+This is Mary’s Sixth Festival as a participating writer and she will be offering the Writing Workshop, “WILD NIGHTS”.

 Visit her at: www.maryjohnson.co